 - Follow the prompts to set up your jobactive job seeker account.

 Refer to the user guides at jobsearch.gov.au/how-to-guide for help.

-Once you have linked your accounts, there are two things you must do:
+Once you have linked your accounts, there are three things you must do:

 - Complete the Job Seeker Snapshot

 - This is a series of questions to help us understand the level of support you need to find a job.